cloudmailin/docs.cloudmailin.com/content/receiving_email/custom_domains.md

 Note that both of these methods will prevent you from receiving regular email on this domain so we recommend using a subdomain such as mail.example.com.
 If you only want to receive email on one email address we recommend you [set up a forwarding account](/receiving_email/email_forwarding/) on your domain.

 You can also setup wildcard DNS entries to point to CloudMailin.
 For example you could enter \*.example.com as your custom domain so long as there is a DNS entry for \*.example.com that is either a CNAME or has MX records pointing to CloudMailin.

-## Adding a CNAME
-Using a CNAME is the preferred method of pointing your domain at our email servers.
-This method means that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
-To add use this method create a CNAME record pointing to:

-    clients.cloudmailin.net

-You can check your configuration with the host command:

-    $ host mail.example.com
-    mail.example.com is an alias for clients.cloudmailin.net.

 ## Setting Up MX Records
 If it isn't possible to use a CNAME or you need to receive email on your main domain then you can add MX records for your domain.